| INTERVIEW

 On the other

-hand, it’s kind of frustrating because so many of the other
+hand, its kind of frustrating because so many of the other

 species have not shown any recovery; in fact exploitation rates